atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 V
 him, as to be ready for any other man
 "( '!
 I - '
 who fell in her way..
 Very different was C she from.
-Fanny. — She, not being natu !i' ' of a licentious disposition, sincerely lamented every dayv her fall from vir
+Fanny. --She, not being natu !i' ' of a licentious disposition, sincerely lamented every dayv her fall from vir
 III ^